jorgehog/QMC2/tools/DCViz/README.txt

 ### DCViz (with lazers) ###

-... is a library developed by the wizard jorgen, written in horrible Python.
+... is a library developed by the wizard jorgen, written in Python using matplotlib and pyside (Qt).
 It is designed to work, not be pretty.
 And speaking of which, this is how it works:

--Plots column data in matplotlib either
+-Plots column data either
---real time: Given a delay interval [0,10], data is replotted in the same windows
-             after the given time.
---not real time: Data is plotted!
+--real time: Updates the plotwindow after a set refresh interval --not real time: Data is plotted!

 ### Example